Jacques Alexandre

-Jacques Alexandre (* 18 July 1944) is a French photographer known for his artistic photography of women, children, and landscapes in two main artistic styles: First his romantic "impressionism period" in the 1970s, influenced by the impressionism paintings and then his "hyperrealistic period" starting in the 1980s, with straight compositions and strong colors.
+Jacques Alexandre is a French photographer known for his artistic photography in two main artistic styles: First his romantic "impressionism period" in the 1970s, influenced by the impressionism paintings and then his "hyperrealistic period" starting in the 1980s, with straight compositions and strong colors.
 He is also well known for his lifestyle images for the medias worldwide.

 Education

-Jacques Alexandre was born in Arcachon, France.
-He first attended the high school in Biarritz, then the "Ecole des Beaux-Arts" high school in Bayonne.
-With a bursary from the Franco-German Youth Office, he attended from 1966 until 1968 the Technical University of Cologne, in Cologne, Germany, class of photography, graduating with a Bachelor's degree.
-In 1968 he also obtained the master craftsman certification for photography at the same university.
+He received his artistic training at the Academy of Fine Arts in France and his photographic training at the State College of Photography in Cologne, Germany (Graduated Photo-Designer).